 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

 SIT offers need-based scholarships to students studying on SIT programs, including a Pell Grant Match Program.
-Details are on the SIT website.
 Students apply for scholarships at the time of application to SIT.